-The 5 Best DJ Record Pools of 2014
+The 5 Best DJ Record Pools

 Being a DJ involves hundreds of tasks that the majority of people do not even think about.
 Between finding gigs, maintaining a legitimate marketing presence, practicing, and actually getting out there and DJing, gathering the music for these events can be time consuming and tedious.
 For a lot of us, digging up records that nobody else had was one of the passions that led us to the craft in the first place.
 Unfortunately, over time as DJs find more success and their schedules fill up, it becomes more and more difficult to find time to scour through hundreds of blogs to end up walking away with only a handful of songs.
 Let alone if you need to find a clean version for the radio.